SynFutures/docs/docs/whitepaper.md

 handed over to smart contracts for implementation.
-As a manifestation, Automated Market Maker (AMM) projects built by teams of 2-5 developers have recently earned the trust of billion-dollar worth of locked assets , whose “receipt”, or LP token issuance, asset custody and settlement are performed by the transparent smart contracts.
+As a manifestation, Automated Market Maker (AMM) projects built by teams of 2-5 developers have recently earned the trust of billion-dollar worth of locked assets , whose "receipt”, or LP token issuance, asset custody and settlement are performed by the transparent smart contracts.
 In addition, the though-not-perfect models greatly reduce the entry barriers of market making, assuring liquidity providers that their profit and loss will be